dylan-lang/dylan-programming-book/source/nlanding.rst

 In this chapter, we present the entire first draft of our airport example application.
-The code in this chapter is complete, and, given the libraries defined in ` <time-mod.htm#11385>`_, and ` <heap.htm#15470>`_, the code should run in a standard Dylan implementation.
+The code in this chapter is complete, and, given the libraries defined in :doc:`time-mod`, and :doc:`heap`, the code should run in a standard Dylan implementation.
 This example pulls together many of the techniques presented so far.

 The ``definitions.dylan`` file
 ------------------------------